Coleridge-Initiative/big-data-and-social-science/docs/04-ChapterDB.md

 programming language will also often be needed.
 But many data access and manipulation computations are best handled in a database.

 Researchers in the social sciences frequently use **statistical packages**^[A statistical package is a specialized compute program for analysis in statistics and economics.] such as R, SAS, SPSS, and Stata for data analysis.
-Because these systems integrate some crude data management, statistical analysis, and graphics capabilities in a single package, a researcher can often carry out a data analysis project of modest size within the same environment.
+Because these systems integrate some data management, statistical analysis, and graphics capabilities in a single package, a researcher can often carry out a data analysis project of modest size within the same environment.
 However, each of these systems has limitations that hinder its use for modern social science research, especially as data grow in size and complexity.

 Take Stata, for example.
-Stata always loads the entire data set into the computer's working memory, and thus you would have no problems loading data set 1.
+Stata loads the entire data set into the computer's working memory, and thus you would have no problems loading data set 1.
 However, depending on your computer's memory, it could have problems dealing with with data set 2 and certainly would not be able to